ietf-wg-cellar/matroska-specification/cues.md

 `CueTime Element`), a `Track` (via the `CueTrack Element`), and a `Segment Position` (via the `CueClusterPosition Element`).
-Additional non-mandated Elements are part of the `CuePoint Element`, such as `CueDuration`, `CueRelativePosition`, `CueCodecState`, and others which provide any `Matroska Reader` with additional information to use in the optimization of seeking performance.
+Additional non-mandated Elements are part of the `CuePoint Element`, such as `CueDuration`, `CueRelativePosition`, `CueCodecState`, and others that provide any `Matroska Reader` with additional information to use in the optimization of seeking performance.

 ## Recommendations